 The Disability and Aging Collaborative (DAC) is comprised of 35 major national disability and aging advocacy organizations working together to advance LTSS policy and is led by the National Council on Aging (NCOA).
 It was formed in 2009 as the Friday Morning Collaborative and meets bi-monthly, providing a forum that promotes high-level policy discussion, strategy, and coordinated action between the aging and disability communities.
 Through its member organizations, Webinar series, and NCOA’s HCBS-focused online community, DAC has access to thousands of state-based disability and aging advocates working on HCBS issues.

 The UCSF Health Workforce Research Center on Long-Term Care (UCSF HWRC) is a dynamic hub of policy-oriented research and investigation, established through support from the U.S. Bureau of the Health Professions.
 The mission of this Center is to help answer an essential question: Is our healthcare workforce prepared to meet the growing long-term care needs of the aging U.S. population?
-CLPC researchers, Susan Chapman and Abby Marquand, have authored two issue briefs for the UCSF HWRC on state state worker training programs and standards.
+CLPC researchers Abby Marquand and Susan Chapman authored two issue briefs for the UCSF HWRC on state state worker training programs and standards.
+CLPC researcher Mary Lou Breslin collaborated with the UCSF Health Workforce Research Center on a project on the impact of nursing scope of practice regulations for agency homecare workers on personal assistance consumers.

 UCSF Health Workforce Research Center on Long-Term Care (UCSF HWRC) is a